 ECSS-Q-ST-70-10 group 4 included thermal cycling.
 This is superseded by the accumulative test flows of group 4 and group 6 described in this clause and in clause 9.8.

 Group 4 includes a higher number of 500 thermal cycles with a lower temperature range of 155 C. In addition, group 4 includes electrical testing and peel strength.
 The group 4 is performed for initial qualification of a material or technology and provides evidence that the PCB technology withstands the thermal excursions from assembly verification, in conformance with requirement 13.3d of ECSS-Q-ST-70-08 and 14.6 of ECSS-Q-ST-70-38.
 See clause 9.8.1 for an overview of group 6.
+Group 4 includes a smaller range of thermal cycling compared to group 6, compensated by a higher number of cycles.
+Group 4 testing is considered more representative, but it involves a longer test duration.

 Test flow for group 4